Last updated March 2023

-Personal, Social, and Health Education for under 16s is a compulsory part of the National Curriculum in the UK and students will receive sex education as a part of their GCSE studies unless parents/guardians request in writing to the Principal for their child/ward not to participate in these lessons.
+This is a compulsory part of the National Curriculum in the UK.
+Parents/guardians need to contact the Principal for their child/ward not to participate in these lessons.

 Consent for activities for under 18s

-All Kings' students must have appropriate accident and medical insurance.
+All Kings’ students must have appropriate accident and medical insurance.
 Insurance to cover personal property, breakages, loss, damage and cancellation fees is advised.
-Kings recommend Endsleigh Insurance which will be arranged for you on receipt of your Acceptance Payment unless proof of alternative cover is provided.
-Proof of alternative cover must be provided to confirm a student's place.
+Kings recommend Endsleigh Insurance which will be arranged on receipt of the Acceptance Payment unless proof of alternative cover is provided.
+Proof of alternative cover must be provided to confirm a student’s place.

 Any information provided to Kings may be held on computer and used by Kings in accordance with its Data Protection registration and the UK Data Protection law.
 Kings is obliged to provide UK contact details and attendance information to UKVI.
 Please see our Privacy Notice

 Kings colleges are closed on public holidays and there are no classes on these days.
 There is no reduction in tuition fees for public holidays.

 In any dispute arising out of this contract, the parties expressly agree to submit to the jurisdiction of the courts of England and Wales having jurisdiction in the matter in question.